 How Increased FDA Involvement Could Impact the Cosmetics Industry

 The U.S. Food and Drug Administration (FDA) has largely avoided strict regulation over the cosmetics industry for more than a century.
 Now, over rising health concerns over the safety and manufacturing practices of some cosmetics, the FDA is increasing its involvement in the industry.
+Downloadable PDF.

 Responding to Consumer Sustainability Concerns with Reusable Packaging

 Threatened by mounting trash, pollution and other environmental concerns, today’s consumers are increasingly interested in sustainability, particularly in the products they buy.
 Reusable packaging will likely play an important role in making products environmentally friendly and attractive to customers.
 Downloadable PDF.